 Visuals and Attention to Earnings News on Twitter

-We propose a visual attention hypothesis that visuals in firm earnings announcements increase attention to the firm.
-We find that visuals in firm Twitter earnings announcements increase follower engagement with the message via retweets and likes.
-Consistent with attention spillover, same-day other tweets with visuals increase retweets and likes.
-Additionally, retweets increase at the firm level and decrease at the message level with the number of firm earnings tweets on the announcement day.
-Firms are more likely to use visuals in their earnings messages when earnings exceed analyst consensus expectations and are less persistent, consistent with managerial opportunism.
-Finally, consistent with visuals increasing investor attention, the initial return response to earnings news is stronger and the post-announcement response lower when visuals are used.
-Furthermore, the higher ERC from visuals is more pronounced on high investor distraction days when many other firms are also announcing earnings.
+We propose the visual attention hypothesis that visuals in firm earnings announcements increase attention to the earnings news.
+We find that visuals in firms’ Twitter earnings announcements are associated with more retweets, consistent with greater user engagement with announcements that have visuals.
+This result holds for earnings tweets sent by the same firm and on the same day in firm-level and tweet-level analyses.
+Consistent with managerial opportunism, firms are more likely to use visuals in their earnings tweets when performance is good but less persistent.
+Consistent with visuals increasing investor attention, the initial return response to earnings news is stronger and the post-announcement response is lower when visuals are used.
+Our evidence of a post-announcement return reversal indicates that visuals can be a double-edged sword.
+Furthermore, the higher earnings response coefficient from visuals is more pronounced on days with high investor distraction (when many other firms are also announcing earnings).

 Keywords: Visual, Attention, Salience, Earnings News, Twitter, Earnings Response Coefficients